Manojkl/Government_Spendings_India/README.md

 - How much, where, how, and why spent monthly in village level, taluk level, district level, state level and national levels and generate a news letter
 - Tag it with responsible department, people
+- How much spend on which communities what is the output and how much each communities contribute to the economy, how much should be spend on what?
+Check the limits.
+- How much communities benefited

 ## Government planning of finance and flow of money from start to end users